roshni-b/cidc-api-gae/README.md

 ## Provisioning the system from scratch

 For an overview of how to set up the CIDC API service from scratch, see the step-by-step guide in `PROVISION.md`.

+## New section
+Testing git commit and jira